 Artisan House, Connemara, Co.
 Galway

 In the heart of Connemara, this independent publishing company specialises in beautifully illustrated high-quality books and bespoke publications on a richly diverse range of subjects.
-Artisan House is currently extending its operation to include a bookshop/cafe on the ground floor of their premises and to become a destination location.
+Artisan House has extended its operation to include a bookshop/cafe on the ground floor of their premises and to become a destination location.

 Connemara has an abundance of literary and artistic associations extending over many decades and even centuries.
-Through the Spot-lit programme, the publishing company plans to develop a series of literary tourism guided tours in Connemara including package holidays, printed materials and maps.
+Through the Spot-lit programme, the publishing company are developing a series of literary tourism guided tours in Connemara including package holidays, printed materials and maps to be completed in 2022.